Cryptographic Choreographies: Case studies

 Nondeterministic choice is simple to encode: we take a message from the network (the intruder) indicating which branch to take, and then branch on the content of that message.
 Thus, we leave it to the intruder to pick the branch that will lead to an attack (if one exists).

-Encoding memory cells is more involved.
+Encoding memory cells is more involved, since reasoning about long-term mutable state in ProVerif is a well-known difficulty for which several extensions and front-ends have been proposed~\cite{Modersheim10AIF,BruniModersheimNielson15,ArapinisRitterRyan11,DBLP:conf/csfw/ChevalCT18,HessModersheimBruckerSchlichtkrull21}.
 We encode each memory cell as a private channel, and ensure by construction that the channel always contains exactly one message (except when the message has been consumed in an atomic section that has not yet been left).
 Then, in the semantics of ProVerif, a read from the memory cell corresponds exactly to reading the term that was most recently placed in the channel.

 However, when the ProVerif process is translated to Horn-clauses, certain overapproximations will mean that it is no longer guaranteed that a message on a private channel is consumed in the right order or only once.
 We decrease the chance of a false positive by adding a counter to each memory cell, which is incremented on every write.
 Adding the admissible axiom that if two values written to a memory cell are associated with the same counter value they must be equal, excludes many impossible models during the proof search.